callmedems/math_expressions_analyzer/README.md

 Math Expressions Analyzer
 =========================

-This is the time to apply what you have learned in the Computational Theory Class.
+This is a project for my Computational Theory Class.
-You will implement a math expression analyzers that will validate simple mathematical expressions.
-Below the criteria you need to consider.
-You'll need to create a proper and powerful enough grammar(s) that will correctly analyze mathematical expressions without allowing invalid or wrong constructed math expressions.
+You will fin the implementation of a math expression analyzers that will validate simple mathematical expressions.
+Below is the criteria that had to be considered for the creation of this analyzer.
+We created a proper and powerful enough grammar(s) that will correctly analyze mathematical expressions without allowing invalid or wrong constructed math expressions.

 - Support for balanced parenthesis `()` and brackets`[]`
 - Supported operators: